plentymarkets/docs-raw/plentyInterface/Accounting.md

 </pre>

 Initialise the country of the standard location of a client.
 The plenty ID of the client can be specified.
+If no plenty ID is specified, the standard client will be used.

 ##### <strong>Parameters</strong>